mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 # Booting nodes

-As a final preparation you should rebuild the container image by running
+As a final preparation you should rebuild the container image by running:
 ```
 wwctl container build leap15.5
 ```
-as well as all the configuration overlays with the command
+as well as all the configuration overlays with the command:
 ```
 wwctl overlay build
 ```
 just in case the build of the image may have failed earlier due to an error.
-If you didn't assign a hardware address to a node before you should set the node into the discoverable state before powering it on.
-This is done with
+If you didn't assign a hardware address to a node before, you should set the node into the discoverable state before powering it on.
+This is done with:
 ```
 wwctl node set node01 --discoverable
 ```
-Also you should run
+Also you should run:
 ```
 wwctl configure hostlist
 ```